exercism/website-copy/tracks/python/exercises/isogram/mentoring.md

 ### Reasonable solutions

-This version searches for a second copy of each letter in turn
+This version searches for a second copy of each letter in turn:

 ```python
 def is_isogram(string):